raghavluthra20/BFS-GUI-Visulaizer/README.md

 # BFS-GUI-Visulaizer

 ## Description
-A GUI application created using pygame to visualize Bread First Serach(BFS) Pathfinding Algorithm
+A GUI application created using pygame to visualize Breadth First Serach(BFS) Pathfinding Algorithm

 ## Instruction to use
 0. Execute BFS.py